nais/handbook/docs/technical/tenant-setup/2-tenant.md

 Download and run the setup script found here: https://raw.githubusercontent.com/nais/handbook/refs/heads/main/scripts/tenant-setup.sh

+This can be done using the Google Cloud Shell, or locally if you have `gcloud` installed.

 ## Teams and users (admin google com)

 ### Create Kubernetes security group